eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-2.md

 Recall the previous stage where we relied on a third-party client, _netcat_, to test the functionality of the TCP server.
 In this stage we will focus on writing our own TCP client to communicate with the TCP server.

-Expect some code to echo the TCP server implementation, given the similarities in functionality.
+Expect some code to repeat from the previous stage, given the similarities in functionality.

 ::: tip NOTE
 Code snippets will contain comments in between with a format like this: `/* todo */`.
 These are meant to be filled in as you go through the documentation and implement it.